 CFG extrapolates away from the unconditional prediction toward the conditional one.
 At , you get the unconditional model.
 At , you recover the plain conditional prediction.
 On a chosen evaluation slice, increasing may improve prompt fidelity while reducing diversity or increasing artifacts; tune it with measured outputs rather than as a fixed rule.

 Operating in pixel space, for example , is expensive because the denoiser must process a large spatial grid at every step.
 A VAE compresses the image into a smaller latent tensor such as , which is smaller in raw values and smaller in spatial locations.
-That is what makes the iterative denoising loop practical at high resolution, while the decoder reconstructs pixel-space detail at the end.
+That's what makes the iterative denoising loop practical at high resolution, while the decoder reconstructs pixel-space detail at the end.

 DDPM defines a reverse Markov chain; the original baseline is commonly shown with a long schedule such as 1000 denoiser evaluations.
 DDIM defines a non-Markovian process that allows deterministic sampling on a sparse timestep subset.
 A route can evaluate schedules such as 20 or 50 steps for latency, quality, and inversion/edit behavior rather than assuming they match the baseline.